Police: Auburn Woman Tried To Kidnap Toddler From Park

 — caroline (@39caroline) December 20, 2015

-Some of these stories don’t end as fortunately as the foiled attack in Auburn, California over the weekend.
+Some of these stories don’t end as fortunately as the foiled attack in Auburn, California, over the weekend.
 In 2014, two Amish girls were reportedly kidnapped from a roadside vegetable stand by a couple, who sexually abused both of them before letting them go.
 The girls were victimized, but still lucky to make it out alive.
 However, Syracuse News reports that Stephen Howells II and Nicole F. Vaisey had actually intended on killing the two victims.

 Ultimately, the New York couple who kidnapped the two Amish girls were given nearly 1,000 years of imprisonment — a hefty sentence for their sickening crimes.